 Your statutory maternity pay continues if you’re made redundant - find out more about redundancy and maternity pay.

-If your contract gives you at least 1 week more notice than the statutory amount you’ll get your normal full pay as long as you’re at work.
+You’ll get your normal full pay as long as you’re at work.
 If you’re away from work in your notice period you’ll get what you’d normally have been paid for that absence.

 For example, you might get sick pay if you’re off sick or maternity pay if you’re on maternity leave.
 This could be less than your normal full pay.